Skip to content

 TIP

-Jumps in performance to entire pool may arise from network or storage upgrades or adoption that improve throughput or latency, or adoption of new architectures, such incorporating DPUs or GPUs, that offload work.
+Jumps in performance to an entire pool may arise from a variety of extraneous technologies — from workload optimization software to network or storage upgrades, or adding accelerators that offload work.

 PerformanceJumpPercent - numeric - optional